cleverage/doctrine-process-bundle/docs/reference/tasks/doctrine_batchwriter_task.md

 Accepted inputs
 ---------------

-An array of entities
+`array`: Entities to be persisted in the database

 Possible outputs
 ----------------

-The batch of the entities persisted to the database
+`array`: Batch of the entities persisted to the database

 Options
 -------